fdocr/blog/_posts/2019-10-28-headless-chrome-dual-mode-tests-for-ruby-on-rails.markdown

 $ bundle exec rspec
 ```

-Add the environment variable and a Chrome window will be summoned and remotely controlled.
+Add the environment variable and a Chrome window will be summoned and controlled remotely.

 ```sh
 $ HEADLESS=0 bundle exec rspec
 ```

 Like I said, debugging is the main motivation for this configuration.
-Breakpoints on forms that aren't passing in your test suite can let you inspect on a Chrome window directly.
+Breakpoints when tests aren't passing because an element is not visible is one the best examples I can think of.
+Being able to inspect on a Chrome window directly has saved me lots of time.

 Hope it helps anyone, Pura Vida!